CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-By today’s standards, Trek 800 is outdated.
-However, many people still ride it thanks to its simplicity, quality steel frame, and wide gear range.
-You can buy it second-hand for less than $100.
+Compared to modern standards, the Trek 800 is outdated.
+However, its benefits include simplicity, a quality steel frame, a wide gear range, and a low price.
+It’s possible to buy a used one for less than $100.

-Are you keen to learn more about this iconic bike?
+Do you want to learn more about this iconic bike?
+Let’s dive in!

 Is Trek 800 a Good Bike?

-Trek 800 was a very popular bike worldwide thanks to its simplicity, quality frame, and reliability.
-Unlike the Trek 4300, it has a rigid fork.
+Trek 800 was popular worldwide thanks to its simplicity, quality frame, and reliability.
+Unlike the Trek 4300, it features a rigid fork.

 Trek 800 was sold with rim brakes and in multiple options: